notchhill/project-beanz-2.0/Design.md

     Level 2 DFD describes linked list manipulation functions

+    Player runs the shell script, which runs the game binary, which in turn runs main.cpp, which calls the load() function.
+Load function

     In the logical design we need to specify the decomposition of our system into smaller components from a logical (code-independent) perspective.
 The logical design should reflect a layered/top-down approach, first clearly describing the division of the overall system into smaller elements, then clearly describing the decompositions of those, etc. A medium-sized project might involve dividing the overall system into several interacting subsystems, dividing each subsystem into several interacting modules, dividing each module into a number of interacting components, etc.